 • For Vlog members, we reveal the top performing fridges for large families

-Is your fridge bursting at the seams trying to accommodate enough food for your large family?
+Is your fridge bursting at the seams trying to fit enough food for your large family?

-If you’re considering an extra-large fridge, you’ll need to start saving: they cost anywhere from around $1500 upwards.
-The most expensive fridge we’ve tested costs $18,999 (yes, really!).
+If you’re considering an extra-large model, you’ll need to start saving: they cost anywhere from around $1500 upwards.
+The most expensive fridge we’ve ever tested costs $18,999 (yes, really!).

-The most expensive fridge isn’t always the best: four of the best fridges cost less than $3000
+The most expensive fridge isn’t always the best: seven of the best fridges cost less than $3000

 We’ll talk you through how to buy the best fridge for your household, and exclusively for Vlog members, we’ll reveal the best extra-large fridges.